CCurl/c4a/README.md

 - A WORD-CODE is a 16-bit unsigned number. <br/>
 - Primitives are assigned numbers sequentially from 0 to [BYE]. <br/>
 - If a WORD-CODE is less than or equal to [BYE], it is a primitive. <br/>
-- If the top 3 bits are set, it is 13-bit unsigned literal, 0-$1FFF. <br/>
+- If the top 4 bits are set, it is 13-bit unsigned literal, 0-$0FFF. <br/>
-- If it is between [BYE], and $E000, it is the code address of a word to execute. <br/>
+- If it is between 'BYE' and $F000, it is the code address of a word to execute. <br/>

 ## Development board considerations
 - c4a is intended to be used with development boards via the Arduino IDE.
 - However, it can be built for PCs as well for testing.
 - I am not aware of 64-bit dev boards.
 - So a **CELL** in c4a is 32-bits.
-- C4A has more built-in than does C4, for the following reasons:
+- C4A has many built-in primitives, for the following reasons:
-- - Program flash is generally larger than RAM, and much of it is unused.
+- - Program flash is often quite large, so why not use it?
 - - To give C4A more functionality out of the box.
+- - C4A also runs faster because of it.

 ## Building c4a

 ### PCs - Windows and Linux, and probably others
 - Windows: there is a c4a.sln file for Visual Studio
-  - only the x86 target is supported
+  - only the x86 target (32-bit) is supported
 - Linux: there is a makefile
   - only the 32-bit configuration (-m32) is supported
 - Others: